People with eating disorders will often ask whether they have to see a doctor or other health professional if they are to recover. The answer is yes.

 Another suggestion could be to take a friend, family member or partner along to your appointment, especially if you feel this would help you talk more openly about your eating disorder.

-You will need to be confident that you’re doctor understands you and you can trust them.
+You will need to be confident that you're doctor understands you and you can trust them.
 Ask the doctor what steps they will be making (i.e. referral to specialist services).
 Remember if you have problems getting a referral or not convinced that your doctor is taking your situation seriously you can ask for a second opinion from another GP at your practice or elsewhere.
+Or phone the helpline 0800 2 edanz or contact us to send an email and we may be able to suggest a GP in your area.